koi-lang/design/Koi/LIBRARYREFERENCE.md

 ### YAML
 ### XML
 ### Random
+The random library provides different subroutines for generating pseudo-random numbers based on different methods.
 ### OS
+The OS library provides variables and subroutines to interact with the operating system and retrieve information from it.
 ### IO
 ### Regex
 ### Date
+The date library provides subroutines for date related tasks.

 **Functions:**
 - `current_date`
     - Parameters:
         - `format` - String: The format to use.
     - Returns: String
 ### Time
+The time library provides subroutines for time related tasks.

 **Functions:**
 - `current_time`
     - Parameters: